WebEngineering-FHNW/fs19-de-cr-graded-exercise-NatSennrich/README.md

 Project idea short description:
 Platform for control of orders in restaurant
-Expectations: 1 page for create new orders or modify orders which have not been canceled yet(consumer is still in the restaurant) and 1 page with the day overview (all orders of one specified date).
+Expectations: 1 page for create new orders or modify orders which have not been canceled yet (consumer is still in the restaurant) and 1 page with the day overview (all orders of one specified date).

 ## Project confirmation

-< to be filled by lecturer>
+Either you put _create_, _edit_ and _delete_ on one single page (aka single-page app, with some **JavaScript**).
+Or you will need one page for each operation.
+You might start.
+Good luck!

 ## Project delivery <to be filled by student>